Macros | |

 Define to determine if code is being built for 32 bit SuperH processors from HItachi.

-If this define exists, then you are creating code that runs on the SuperH line of 32 bit processors.
+If this define exists, then the code runs on the SuperH line of 32 bit processors.
 Used by the Sega Dreamcast

 #define BURGER_SHIELD |